jgabrielsb-sb/automacao-certificados/sphinx-docs/source/docstring_guide.rst

 * **Properties** - With their getters and setters
 * **Exceptions** - Listed in Raises sections
 * **Type hints** - Automatically extracted from function signatures
+* **Cross-references** - Clickable links to related classes and functions

-The API Reference uses these docstrings to generate comprehensive documentation automatically, so writing good docstrings is essential!
+The API Reference uses these docstrings to generate comprehensive documentation automatically, so writing good docstrings with cross-references is essential!